mimblewimble/docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 * `r` is both a blinding factor and a private key, and its public key is r*G (using G as a generator point).
 * `v` is the value of an output, and its public key is v*H (using H as a generator point).

 The form of a Mimblewimble output is a Pedersen Commitment.
-Neither `v` nor `r` can be deduced, but the commiter can prove knowledge of them.
+Neither `v` nor `r` can be deduced, but the committer can prove knowledge of them.